Australia's iron ore ports prepare as Cyclone Christine nears

 The majority of the ore is shipped under contract to steel mills in China.

-Australia’s cyclone season usually runs from Nov.1 to April 30, with up to 11 storms, according to forecasters.
+Australia’s cyclone season usually runs from November1 to April 30, with up to 11 storms, according to forecasters.